Optimal structured approximation of Fourier subspaces, Toeplitz matrices, and exponential sums: Background

 \end{theorem}

-One strength of this theorem is its generality. $\bfW$ is any arbitrary subspace, which is not necessarily of Fourier type.
-The only assumption is $\|\sin(\bfU,\bfW)\|_2\leq 1/100$, so the theorem does not take into account how $\bfW$ is computed.
+One strength of this theorem is its generality.
+We emphasize that $W$ is any arbitrary subspace, which is not necessarily of Fourier type.
+The only assumption is $\|\sin(U, W)\|_2\leq 1/100$, so the theorem does not take into account how $ W$ is computed.